Nancyyes/DIABETIC-RETINOPATHY-DETECTION/README.md

 1. Retinopathy image is not like breast tumor which are gathered.
 It's randomly distributed.
 So, the traditional way of mass detection didn't work very well.

 ## What we do is not to directly input various-size image.
 By adding 0 to small size image, which make them as the same as max-size image.
 0 (zero) will be ignored as backgroup in the model.
+Why still use FCN?
+Becuase images we use is not equal width and height (they are same size,but ratio of width and height is not 1), and CNN doesn't work well on such images.
+Also, by resizeing images to have equal width and height, it will have to sacrifice a lots of imformation

 ### Model file has two models
 ### Data Augmentation also has two ways